bmoscon/cryptostore/docs/google_drive.md

    * Store the obtained key (_service-account-name-xxxx.json_ file) somewhere on your local hard drive.
 You will need to refer to this file in your configuration.
    * Note: it is not required to give this service account any role and permission if you follow the 2nd step proposed here below.

  * Second, once you've got your service account created, copy its email address you can see in this same page through which you created its key.
 You have to know that this service account you will use to authenticate Cryptostore's Google Drive connector will upload data in a space by default you have not access to.
 Storage space will however be taken from your own (parent) account.
-A workaround to be able to check and access manually through standard Google Drive interface data stored is to create a folder in your Google Drive, and share it with this service account by using its email address.
-When sharing, give editor's rights to the service account so that it can upload files.
+A workaround to be able to check and access manually this data through standard Google Drive interface is to share a folder in your Google Drive with this service account by using its email address.
+When sharing, give editor rights to the service account so that it can upload files.

 ### Last configuration steps